MacTii/MacTii/README.md

    <a href="mailto:mactii41@gmail.com"><img align="left" src="https://cdn4.iconfinder.com/data/icons/social-media-logos-6/512/112-gmail_email_mail-512.png" alt="Mail" height="40px" width="40px" /></a>
    <br /> <br />

-# Technologies
+# Skills and Technologies

-- C lang (intermediate)
-- OOP with C# (intermediate/upper-intermediate), Java (basic/intermediate), C++ (basic/intermediate)
-- Web-development using ASP.NET, C# .NET, WebAPI
+## Programming Languages
+- **C:** Proficient with an intermediate level of expertise, capable of developing efficient and optimized code.
+- **C#:** Intermediate to upper-intermediate proficiency with a strong understanding of OOP principles.
+- **Java:** Basic to intermediate knowledge, including object-oriented concepts.
+- **C++:** Basic to intermediate familiarity, enabling versatile application development.

+## Web Development
+- **ASP.NET & C# .NET:** Skilled in building dynamic web applications, integrating back-end functionality with user-friendly front-end interfaces.
+- **WebAPI:** Proficient in developing WebAPIs to facilitate seamless communication between different components of web applications.
+- **React/JavaScript Library:** Proficient in utilizing React to create modern and responsive user interfaces for web applications.
+- **HTML, CSS, and PHP:** Skilled in crafting and styling web content using HTML and CSS, with a basic understanding of PHP for server-side scripting.

+## Database Management
-- Experienced in SQL Server
+- **SQL Server:** Experienced in working with SQL Server for efficient data storage, retrieval, and management in applications.

+## Python and Libraries
+- **Python:** Proficient in programming with a focus on data analysis, automation, and scripting.
-- Python and many useful libraries like matplotlib, skimage, pyGame, pyQt, etc. (basic/intermediate)
+- **Libraries:** Familiarity with various Python libraries such as matplotlib, skimage, pyGame, and pyQt, enhancing capabilities for tasks ranging from data visualization to game development.

-- Basics of creating websites using html, css and php
-- Project management with tools like git, Azure, Jira and Trello
-- Basic knowledge of 3D modelling in 3DSmax
+## Project Management and Tools
+- **Git:** Experienced in version control using Git, facilitating collaborative software development and efficient code management.
+- **Azure, Jira, and Trello:** Proficient in using Azure for cloud services, Jira for issue tracking, and Trello for project management, streamlining development workflows.

+## 3D Modeling
+- **3DS Max:** Possess basic knowledge of 3D modeling using 3DS Max, enabling the creation of visualizations and virtual environments.

-- Basics of AutoCAD
+## AutoCAD
+- **Basics of AutoCAD:** Familiar with the fundamentals of AutoCAD, providing a foundation for designing 2D and basic 3D models.

 # Languages
 <a href="#">